symphoniacloud/lambda-benchmarking/README.md

 * Runtime (Node JS 8, Java)
 * Memory Size (256MB, 1024MB, 3008MB)

 We have 3 individual lambda functions for each combination, and each is run once per hour.
-We take the median duration values of the 3 and record these.
+We take the median duration values of the 3 and record these, and in the JSON / CSV forms you'll also see the min and max values.

 ## Example analyses